hedigardi/decentratix/README.md

 - PRIVATE_KEY
 - BASESCAN_API_KEY

-## SEO and Launch Checklist

-Before public launch, verify the following:

-1. Metadata and canonical URLs

-- Page title and description are correct on / and /scanner
-- Canonical URLs resolve to https://decentratix.hedigardi.com

-2. Crawl and indexing

-- robots.txt is available at /robots.txt
-- sitemap.xml is available at /sitemap.xml
-- Submit sitemap to Google Search Console and Bing Webmaster Tools

-3. Social previews

-- Open Graph preview works in social debuggers
-- Twitter card preview works and shows the generated image

-4. Favicons and manifest

-- favicon appears on desktop browsers
-- site.webmanifest is reachable and valid

-5. Performance and quality

-- Run npm run lint and npm run build
-- Validate mobile usability and core pages in production mode

 ## Security and Production Notes

 Decentratix currently presents a product-grade demo flow.
 For a hardened production deployment, add: